ehForwarderBot/ehForwarderBot/docs/API/message.rst

 Edit a previously sent message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Message ID should be the ID from the slave channel regardless of where the
+Message ID MUST be the ID from the slave channel regardless of where the
 message is delivered to.

 .. code-block:: python